deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 # DeepLearning4j Examples Explained

-The example files are located at: https://github.com/deeplearning4j/dl4j-examples.
+The example files are located at: https://github.com/deeplearning4j/dl4j-examples

 Note that the DeepLearning4J project uses and recommends Maven for dependency management.
-Maven uses pom.xml files for configuration.
-Note that the examples make use of a two level pom.xml structure, one pom.xml file in the main directory and another one in the base directory.
+Maven uses `pom.xml` files for configuration.
+Note that the examples make use of a two-level `pom.xml` structure, one `pom.xml` file in the main directory and another one in the base directory.

 Files that require editing for each specific training scenario.

 * pom.xml
   Purpose
   Required content - dependencies
   What to edit - dependencies
   Options (to select, edit, or add)

-Specific examples for different neural network layers are at: https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples
+Specific examples of different neural network layers are here: https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples

-For most common Neural Network use cases you will find an example that corresponds to your use case.
+For most common neural net applications, you will find an example that corresponds to your use case.

-* Feed Forward Neural Networks for Classification.
+* Feed Forward Neural Networks for Classification
-* Recurrent Neural Networks for working with Time Series Data.
+* Recurrent Neural Networks for working with Time Series Data
-* Convolutional Neural Networks for dealing with images.
+* Convolutional Neural Networks for dealing with images

-Locate the file that corresponds to the type of training you want performed.
+Locate the file that corresponds to the type of training you want.
 Review the content to define the particulars as listed below.

 Common Structure by example